kalkuteminal/Animation-DNA/02-Codex-DNA.md

 ## Edit and grading
 ### Edit and grading general notes
 Editing and grading process combined into one brunch.
-**Grading** — is a process of adopting movie from monitor to a cinema screen.

 Editing and grading root folder: **`<rootProject>/EDIT`**